-Pregnancy and birth complications more likely in mothers with bipolar disorderNovember 8th, 2012 in Psychology & Psychiatry /
+Pregnancy and birth complications more likely in mothers with bipolar disorderNovember 8, 2012 in Medicine & Health / Psychology & Psychiatry

 Babies born to mothers with bipolar disorder are at increased risk of preterm birth (before 37 weeks) a study published today on BMJ website suggests.

 Bipolar disorder (sometimes called manic depression) is a serious, long term condition involving extreme mood swings.
 Treatment with mood stabilising drugs like lithium, anticonvulsants or antipsychotics can help keep mood within normal limits.

 Previous studies have suggested that these drugs may be linked to pregnancy and birth complications, whereas little is known about adverse outcomes in untreated women with bipolar disorder.

 So researchers from Uppsala University and the Karolinska Institutet in Sweden investigated the risks of adverse pregnancy and birth outcomes in both treated and untreated women with bipolar disorder.

 Using data from three national health registers, they identified 320 mothers with treated bipolar disorder and 554 untreated mothers.
 Treated and untreated women were compared with all other women giving birth (331,263) between 1 July 2005 and 31 December 2009.
 Results were adjusted for several factors including maternal age, weight, smoking status, cohabitation and a diagnosis of alcohol or substance use disorder.

 Mothers with bipolar disorder were more often smokers, overweight and alcohol or substance abusers than unaffected mothers.